Exploring the microbiome's impact on immunotherapy efficacy

 Source | Increased microbial diversity and the presence of specific species are associated with your immune response against the tumor, either beneficial or detrimental.
 Antigen-dependent mechanisms (left): specific immune responses are induced by commensal bacteria; Antigen-specific mechanisms (right): these appear by the presence of a specific epitope expressed in a particular species, for e.g. Bifidobacterium breve, T-cells react to these epitopes and cross-react with a neo-antigen (similar antigen).
 Cross-reaction between commensal bacterial and tumor antigens appear to be relevant in immune checkpoint inhibitor therapy.

-In the context of antibody-based therapeutics, three questions appear to be relevant: (1) Can the gut microbiome profile be a biomarker to differentiate responders from non-responders in antibody therapy?
-(2) How can AI aid in predicting drug-microbiome interactions?
-(3) Can antibody-based modulation of the intestinal microbiome mediate immune tolerance?
+In the context of antibody-based therapeutics, two questions appear to be relevant: (1) Can the gut microbiome profile be used as a biomarker to differentiate responders from non-responders in antibody therapy?
+(2) How can we put the microbiome in the context of antibodies?

 The gut microbiome as a predictive biomarker for immunotherapy responsiveness

 Of course, there is still plenty more research going on regarding ML models to unlock the microbiota’s potential to boost immunotherapy.
-However, this is not without any challenges.
-Microbiome datasets typically have this high dimensionality with relatively low sample sizes which leads to the common statistical problem the curse of dimensionality.
-Indeed, we have a very large P (number of ASVs, i.e. taxonomic features that make up the columns of your dataset combined with other relevant metadata) and a small N (number of samples).
-Luckily there are some tricks to deal with this cacophony of data, there are (many!) ways to calculate diversity measures by calculating the number of ASVs in a given sample (i.e. a person’s gut microbiome) summarizing these feature columns into 1 single column (known as alpha-diversity).
-You can also calculate beta-diversity to numerically describe and compare the diversity of the gut microbiomes between patients.
-A recent deep representation learning framework called DeepMicro uses autoencoders to compress microbial features.
-The embeddings were then used to predict various disease outcomes and were shown to accelerate model training process and improved the model performance on disease prediction task.
+This is not without any challenges.
+Microbiome datasets typically have high dimensionality with relatively low sample sizes which leads to the statistical problem called the curse of dimensionality.
+Indeed, we have typically a very large number of taxonomic features while only a small number of feces samples.
+Luckily there are some tricks to deal with this cacophony of data,.
+For example, we can calculate the so-called alpha-diversity which summarizes the number of taxonomic features in a given sample (i.e. a person’s gut microbiome).
+The beta-diversity, on the other hand, describes how the diversity of gut microbiomes can be compared between patients.
+A recent deep representation learning framework called DeepMicro was capable of compressing microbial features that could successfully predict various disease outcome.

 To accurately predict immunotherapy response, a patient's microbiota profile ideally should be combined with other predictive markers such as tumor mutation load, geographical factors, tumor type, and dietary variables.
 Therefore, researchers aim to integrate multi-omics levels in a multilevel and multidimensional research design towards personalized antibody therapy in the future.
 Despite challenges, the potential benefits of using machine learning to predict immunotherapy response based on gut microbiome data make it an exciting area of ongoing research.